 A vast variety of snakes can be found in Singapore, from Paradise Tree Snakes to the Equatorial Spitting Cobra, Oriental Whip Snakes to Reticulated Pythons, one of the most common snakes in Singapore.
 Reticulated pythons are the longest and heaviest in the python family, and can grow up to 10m and weigh up to 115kg.
 They feed on rats and other small animals (keep an eye on your cats!).

-Where: Snakes are often found in the many nature reserves like Sungei Buloh Wetlands and forested green spaces, though reticulated pythons, in particular, are found in drains and canals.
+Where to see snakes in Singapore: Snakes are often found in the many nature reserves like Sungei Buloh Wetland Reserve and forested green spaces, though reticulated pythons, in particular, are found in drains and canals.